pjakiela/ECON379/exercises/E7B-TWFE.md

 ```

 In the command above, `tresid` is the name of my new variable, a variable that is the residual
 from a regression of `treatment` on country and year fixed effects.
+Regress `gross_enrollment`
+on `tresid` without any additional controls.
+You should see that the estimated coefficient is
+identical to the coefficient of interest in your original two-way fixed effects regression.

+We can also calculate the difference-in-differences estimator "by hand" from the observed values
+of the `gross_enroll` and `tresid` variables.
+We know that when we run a univariate regression
+in a data set containing a totla of _n_ observations, the OLS coefficient can be written as:

+In this case, our right-hand side variable (_X_ in the equation above) has a mean of zero - so we
+don't need to worry about the "X-bar" terms.
+This means that we can calculate the two-way fixed
+effects difference-in-differences estimator using the following code: